As Members are aware, the nature of our industry is one that generates inherent stress and anxiety which may result in depression or other illness.

 - For MFB personnel there is 24 hour access to a dedicated counselling service with psychologists by calling 1800 451 138 or 1300 366 789.
 If you call this service you can have immediate access to a psychologist via telephone or alternatively make an appointment.
 This service is also available for family members.

-- CFA members can access Critical Incident Stress Peer Support by calling either the CFA Chaplain Service on 1800 337 068 or CFA Member Assistance Program – a 24 hour confidential and external counselling service on 1300 795 711.
+- CFA members can access Critical Incident Stress Peer Support by calling either the CFA Chaplain Service or the CFA Member Wellbeing Support Service – a 24 hour confidential and external counselling service on 1800 959 232

 We encourage you to use the above services provided by the MFB and CFA.
 However, if you feel uncomfortable in doing so there are external support services which all can access.